 Your success rate at elevator hacking will vary depending on the brand of the elevator, age, and functionality of the Door Close button.
 If you are friendly with the building manager, security guards, or cleaning staff, try asking them if they know any elevator tricks.
 They probably know the building much better than you.

 Be Responsible With Your Elevator Hacking Efforts

 I’m motivated to find new elevator hacks.
 I hate riding in my elevator at work.
 It can sometimes take me 10 minutes to get upstairs to the 14th floor with all of the floor stops.
 Summers are especially nasty.
 My building doesn’t air condition their elevator bank and the cabs basically become ovens on strings.

-When celebrities or politicians are in my building, is their elevator stopping on every floor?
-No. The building managers will use these elevator hacks to give VIPs an express ride.
+When celebrities or politicians are in my building, does their elevator stop on every floor?
+No. The building managers will use these elevator hacks to give the VIPs an express ride.
 Why not me?

 However, you do NOT want to be in a situation where you are preventing emergency personnel from using your building’s elevators.
 For example, what if there is a medical emergency and paramedics are trying to take someone out of the building and can’t because you are your friends are all taking individual elevators to the lobby for lunchtime?
 So please be responsible with how you use these elevator hacks.